Fati-810/Wiki-App/README.md

 # Wiki-App

-The WikiApp is a simple, static web application that allows users to browse predefined Wikipedia-style content.
-It mimics the functionality of a traditional wiki by presenting structured information on various topics through a clean and organized interface.
+The WikiApp is a simple full-stack web application that lets users create, read, update, and delete wiki-style articles.
+It is designed as a self-contained knowledge management system — all data is stored in a MongoDB database, and no external APIs (like Wikipedia) are used.

 # Features:
-✔️View pre-written wiki articles stored locally or in a database.

-✔️Search and navigate through available topics easily.

-✔️Structured display of article title, content, and metadata.

-✔️Clean, minimal interface optimized for readability.
+✔️ View all saved wiki-style articles.

+✔️ Add new articles with a title and content.

+✔️ Search for articles by title.

+✔️ Update existing articles (title/content).

+✔️ Delete specific articles.

+✔️ Collapsible article view for clean browsing.

-✔️Responsive design — works well on both desktop and mobile.
+✔️ Responsive design for desktop and mobile.

 # Technical Overview (Behind the Scenes):